Faith and Science: Partners in Healing Wounded Souls

 Dr. Marci Etienne is a licensed clinical psychologist with over 25 years of experience.
 She completed her graduate education with a Ph.D. in Counseling Psychology from the University of Illinois in Urbana-Champaign.

-Luke Bruschuk, Intern Therapist
+Luke Bruschuk, MSW, LSW

-Veronica Gillen, MSW, LSW
+Veronica Gillen, MSW, LCSW

 Wheaton